Be a Smart Health Care Consumer

 - Track your expenses.
 Medical expenses can add up during the year.
 But taking a little time to get organized can have a big payoff come tax time.
 Keep all your records in one place and make a note on why you incurred each expense as you put it away.
 Track your medical expenses with a basic spreadsheet, web-based tool or app.
 Keep precise records and hang on to all your receipts.
 Qualifying high-deductible health plans and health savings accounts (HSAs) may also help you save for future health costs.

-Good luck as you take an active role in your health, keep an eye on your health care dollars and be your healthiest self!
+Good luck as you take an active role in your health, keep an eye on your health care dollars and live your healthiest life.

 By Ginny Greene, Contributing Editor

 FamilyDoctor.org.
 Self-management: Taking charge of your health.
-Accessed: September 11, 2017.
+Accessed November 17, 2020.